-What are tonsils and adenoids?
+What are tonsils?

 Tonsils are small glands in the throat, one on each side.
-The adenoids are also small glands but they are at the back of the nose.
-They are both there to help fight germs.
+They are there to help fight germs.

-Does your child need them?
+Does my child need them?

-Your child's body can still fight germs without the adenoids and tonsils.
+Your child's body can still fight germs without the tonsils.
 They are only removed if they are doing more harm than good.